AlexDs20/BATS-R-US-Analysis/README.md

 git clone https://github.com/AlexDs20/BATS-R-US-Analysis
 ```

-If you do not have git, simply download the zip and extract where you want.\
+If you do not have git, simply download the zip and extract where you want.

-Be sure to add the path so that MATLAB can find the functions.\
+Be sure to add the path to the folder in MATLAB so that it can find the functions.

-###Requirements:
+### Requirements:
 In order for the plots to work correctly, please have a look at the external
 tools that are dependencies (found at external/README.md).\
 For each of the dependencies, a link to the MATLAB file exchange site or github can be found.\
-Not all of them are necessary.
+Not all of them are necessary.\
+Again, do not forget to add the path to these external tools to MATLAB.

 ## What is implemented: